Posts Tagged ‘Virgin’

 TD Thanks very much for your time Seb.

-ASA upholds BT complaint about Virgin
+ASA Upholds BT Complaint about Virgin Broadband Service

 Full story is available on the BBC website.

-Who pays for Next Generation Broadband?
+Who Pays for Next Generation Broadband?

 The debate was prompted by the BT position that the UK regulator OFCOM does not allow the company to make return on investment to justify spending money on an NGN network.